tryolabs/TLSphinx/README.md

 The second part is `TLSphinx`, a Swift framework that use the `Sphinx` Clang module and expose a Swift-like API that talks to _pocketsphinx_.

+_Note: I write a blog post about `TLSphinx` [here](http://blog.tryolabs.com/2015/06/15/tlsphinx-automatic-speech-recognition-asr-in-swift/) at the [Tryolabs Blog].
+Check it for a short history about why I write this._

 ## Usage

 The framework provide three classes: